-790 Adventure India launch will give us a mid-size motorcycle in the fast growing ADV segment and being a KTM ‘fun’ can be guaranteed!
+790 Adventure India launch will give us a mid-size motorcycle in the fast growing ADV segment and being a KTM ‘fun’ is guaranteed!

-After a lot of dilly-dallying, KTM eventually launched the mental mid-sizer 790 Duke in India few days back (launch story).
+After a lot of dilly-dallying, KTM eventually launched the mental mid-sizer 790 Duke in India few weeks back (launch story).
 It probably is the most important premium motorcycle in India because of KTM’s widespread service support.
 And that is not it!
-According to a report at Zigwheels, KTM has also confirmed the Indian launch of 790 Adventure at the launch ceremony of 790 Duke.
+KTM also confirmed the Indian launch of 790 Adventure at the official introduction of the 790 Duke.

-790 Adventure is the adventure tourer built on this platform.
+790 Adventure is KTM’s mid sized adventure tourer.
 It comes with all-terrain characteristics like higher ground clearance, knobby tyres, longer suspensions and larger windscreen.

 The ‘Scalpel’s’ off-road cousin is powered by the same 799 cc, parallel twin engine which produces 94 bhp of power, which is about 10 odd bhp lesser than 790 Duke, and 88 Nm of torque.
 Since ADVs require a lot of low-end push, power is generally compromised for added grunt down the rev range.
 As a result, 790 ADV churns maximum of its torque at 6600 rpm compared to the naked sibling’s 8000 rpm.